PicoPlanetDev/whiteboard-recorder/README.md

    - On Windows: `python -m venv venv` and activate the venv with `.\venv\Scripts\activate`
    - On Linux: `python3 -m venv venv` and activate the venv with `source venv/bin/activate`
 6. Install the required packages
-  a.
-On Windows: `pip install -r requirements.txt`
+   - On Windows: `pip install -r requirements.txt`
-  b.
-On Linux: `pip3 install -r requirements.txt`
+   - On Linux: `pip3 install -r requirements.txt`

 ## Usage